-On five magical summer nights, an ever changing kaleidscope of bright coloured lights spew above the river rhine and shimmering cascades of colour plunge into the romantic rhine valley.
+On five magical summer nights, an ever-changing kaleidoscope of bright coloured lights spews above the river Rhine and shimmering cascades of a colour plunge into the romantic Rhine valley.
 Nowhere else in Germany can you see a more impressive display of fire, water and light.

 Rhine In Flames Schedule 2011

 Rhine in Flames – Night of Bengal Fire – 7th May 2011 – Bonn – Linz

 A huge fleet of 60 dazzlingly decorated ships cruises down the Rhine river between Linz and Bonn, their way illuminated by the intense glow of more than 2000 Bengal lights – a long-lasting flare.